The Mass reading the other day was from Luke 11:29-32.

 Forgiving someone.

-Being patient with customer-service people who are struggling with their accents.
+Being patient with customer-service folks.

 Of course it can.
-But:

 Just as Moses’ face shone after encountering God on Mount Sinai, so too can our daily prayer, silence, and surrender make us reflect something not of ourselves.
 A person steeped in prayer doesn’t need to quote Scripture constantly; their presence, peace, and demeanor speak volumes.
-Being a sign of God begins with being in God’s presence and that comes through prayer from the depths of our hearts.
+Being a sign of God begins with being in God’s Presence, and that comes through prayer from the depths of our hearts.

 [resources: A Life of Blessings]